 Video is impressive on the Sony RX100, which can shoot in 1080p HD.
 The video quality seems great for a point and shoot on its own, but when combined with that lens, you have class-leading video quality that will be more than adequate for most users.

 For a point and shoot camera, high ISO performance is pretty impressive.
 I took it up to ISO 800 without noticing much loss in detail or noise, and although noise increases and clarity decreases above that, I will be using images up to ISO 3200.
 In fact, the image below was shot at ISO 3200, without any noise reduction applied in post processing.
 Anything above ISO 3200 is pretty unusable, except for small use on the web or in a serious pinch.
 Still, usable ISO 3200 from a point and shoot?
 That’s amazing!
+Just check out the photos below from Phantom Manor at Disneyland Paris (a dark ride) to see how well it performs at high ISOs.

 The Sony RX100 is not without its faults.
 Namely, that $650 price tag.
 There are generally two categories of people in the market for point and shoot cameras: 1) those who don’t want to shell out the money for an expensive DSLR, and 2) those who want something easy and portable.
 This will effectively price out a lot of people in the former category who are market for a point and shoot camera, and to be sure, it is very expensive for a point and shoot camera.
 However, is it really fair to compare it to the prices of point and shoots?
 Given my statements about performance, it should be clear that this is no ordinary point and shoot camera.